-‘My 600-Lb Life’: Sean And Brittani’s Incredibly Weight-Loss Journeys
+‘My 600-Lb Life’: Sean And Brittani’s Incredible Weight-Loss Journeys

 During last Wednesday’s episode, My 600-Lb Life gave a long-awaited update on the weight loss struggles of Sean and Brittani, who entered the 600-Lb Life program at 900 and 600 pounds, respectively.

 Brittani has lost half her weight since My 600-Lb Life showed her last.
-But losing those 300 pounds gave Brittani a new, but rather expected, headache – hanging skin, according to the International Business Times.
+But losing those 300 pounds gave Brittani a new, but rather expected, headache – hanging skin – according to the International Business Times.

 As Brittani continues to lose weight, she was scheduled to get skin removal surgery on My 600-Lb Life, as the more weight she loses, the more hanging skin is left behind.